MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ====================================================================== -->
 ## Related feature: Local overrides

 **Local Overrides** is another DevTools feature that is similar to Workspaces.
-Use Local Overrides when you want to experiment with changes to a webpage, and you need to display the changes across webpage loads, but you do not care about mapping your changes to the source code of the webpage.
+Use Local Overrides when you want to experiment with changes to a webpage, and you need to display the changes across webpage loads, but you don't care about mapping your changes to the source code of the webpage.

 <!--Todo: add section when content is ready  -->